pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2016.md

 -- Paul
 #### 2016-07-14 13:58:55 - ptmcg
-Here is an après-parse converter for these ParseResults to XML:
+Here is an aprï¿½s-parse converter for these ParseResults to XML: